OpenDDS/OpenDDS/docs/news.d/cmake-ace-tao-cpp-std.rst

 .. news-prs: 4618

 .. news-start-section: Platform Support and Dependencies
+.. news-start-section: CMake
-- Fix cases where the CMake support fails when using the ACE/TAO master branch because it now requires C++17.
+- Allow using the ACE/TAO master branch which now requires C++17.
+.. news-end-section
+.. news-start-section: Building with CMake
+- Visual Studio now defaults to using at least C++11 with ACE 6/TAO 2 instead of C++03.
+.. news-end-section
-.. news-end-section. news-end-section
+.. news-end-section